Huzi Blogs

 This is the most crucial phase of an ethical hack.
 The tester must:

-• Analyze the findings: Document the vulnerabilities discovered, the methods used to exploit them, and the extent of access achieved.
+• Analyse the findings: Document the vulnerabilities discovered, the methods used to exploit them, and the extent of access achieved.

 • Create a detailed report: The report should clearly explain the vulnerabilities, assess their risk level (e.g., Critical, High, Medium, Low), and provide clear, actionable recommendations for how to fix them.